I am currently a PhD Scholar in Computer Science (HCI/AI/NLP) at the Human-Computer Interaction Institute at Carnegie Mellon University.

 I am a member of the working group on Data Economies & Governance for Mechanism Design for Social Good (MD4SG).
 I previously co-organized the group with Swathi Sadagopan and George Obaido (2019-2020).
 Before, I co-organized the Online Labor Markets (OLM) group with Manish Ragahavan (2018-2019).

-My co-conspirators in research include: Jeff Bigham (CMU), Dr. Six Silberman (Organise UK), Motahhare Eslami (CMU), Carolyn Rose (CMU), Sarah Fox (CMU), Dr. Araba Sey (RIA Africa), Shamika Goddard (Colorado), Casey Fiesler (Colorado), Rediet Abebe (Berkeley), George Obaido (Witwatersrand), Elena Glassman (Harvard), Kehinde Aruleba (Witwatersrand), Abeba Birhane (UCD), and many stellar undergraduate students who I learn from and who inspire my reasons for doing a PhD.
+My co-conspirators in research include: Jeff Bigham (CMU), Shamika Goddard (Colorado), Rediet Abebe (Berkeley), George Obaido (Witwatersrand), Carolyn Rose (CMU), Casey Fiesler (Colorado), Elena Glassman (Harvard), Kehinde Aruleba (Witwatersrand), Abeba Birhane (UCD), Dr. Six Silberman (Organise UK), Motahhare Eslami (CMU), Dr. Araba Sey (RIA Africa), and many stellar undergraduate students who I learn from and who inspire my reasons for doing a PhD.

-I examine how digital platforms, algorithms, and mechanisms ("incentives") allocate resources and economic opportunities among people.
-My interest is to understand if outcomes are equitable at the systems or societal level.
+I examine how software, algorithms and mechanisms (these include information or means of communication) allocate resources and economic opportunities among people.
+My interest is to understand if the outcomes of machine decisions are equitable.

-In cases where technology causes harm, e.g., a demographic group is disadvantaged by decisions and how resources are distributed, I study what tools might help address this.
-Tools may include policy reform, changes to computer and interface design, and reforming algorithms (or getting rid of them in the decision-making process).
-Where possible, I design software to intervene at different stages of machine processes that lead to harmful outcomes.
+In cases where software causes harm, e.g., a demographic group is disadvantaged by decisions and how resources are distributed, I study what tools might help address this.
+Tools can include public policy, modifying the design of hardware, software, and reforming algorithms (or getting rid of them in the decision-making process).

 The hope of my work is to imagine resolutions or commitments that address social problems in computing.
 The resolutions that my work explores include those that are diagnostic in nature (cf. Abebe et. al. 2020, "Roles for Computing").
 An example of diagnostic work in computing could include auditing social media platforms for digital discrimination in advertising.